Nova Scotia has surpassed the federal government’s target of reducing greenhouse gas emissions by 30% below 2005 levels.

 - Programs run through Efficiency Nova Scotia have reduced electricity demand in the province by 10%.
 In addition, provincial programs are helping communities install solar panels and create options for low-carbon transportation.

-In 2009, the Greenhouse Gas Emissions Regulations established GHG emission caps on the electricity sector.
-These regulations require the electricity sector to reduce its GHG emissions by 25% by 2020 and 55% by 2030.
+In 2009, the Greenhouse Gas Emissions Regulations established greenhouse gas emission caps on the electricity sector.
+These regulations require the electricity sector to reduce its greenhouse gas emissions by 25% by 2020 and 55% by 2030.
 Amendments were also made to the Air Quality Regulations to set tighter limits on Nova Scotia Power Inc., sulphur dioxide and nitrogen oxide emissions for 2015 and 2020.

 Climate Change Action PlanThe Climate Change Action Plan outlines what we are doing to be leaders in climate change, including reducing greenhouse gas emissions and preparing for changes to our climate that are already happening.
 We have made significant progress in putting our plan into action.